 Energy and vehicles are a precious, critical resource.
 As an organisation, it is essential that vehicles are charged when required, and using the energy available.

-There are several approaches that can be used to share energy across multiple charge points and vehicles: load balancing and load management.
+There are several approaches that can be used to share energy across multiple chargin points and vehicles: load balancing and load management.

 Dynamic load management is a smarter form of EV charging, as it enables multiple car charging stations to be used at the same time with the highest possible power, without jeopardising the electrical supply to buildings.
 It requires a Current Transformer (CT) clamp and load testing, which then allows a much higher level of user control.

-Controlled in the cloud, dynamic load management is an integral part of an efficient charging station operation.
+Controlled in the cloud, dynamic load management is an integral part of an efficient charging point operation.
 It collects data from other energy appliances and calculates the building’s current energy capacity in real-time.

 Based on the building’s overall energy capacity and current consumption, the system then dynamically provides an optimal load for charging vehicles.